dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phenix-liveview.markdown

 #### Loading the Album

-When the form loads and the album is loaded into memory as a struct, I loop through the tracks and set a temp id on each one so that we can remove unsaved tracks.
+When the form loads and the album is loaded into memory as a struct, the first thing I do is loop through the tracks and set a temp id on each one so that we can remove unsaved tracks.

 {% highlight elixir %}
 defp preload_temp_ids(album) do